michaelcowan/blt-core/README.md

 This can be useful when a method or lambda throws many checked exception types which should be mapped to a higher-level exception.

-e.g. say we have a custom `XmlProcessingException` that we want to raise for any exception related to parsing XML:
+e.g., say we have a custom `XmlProcessingException` that we want to raise for any exception related to parsing XML:

 ```java
 public Document parseXml(String pathname) throws XmlProcessingException {